commschamp/commschamp.github.io/_includes/home.md

 - **Provide a simple, asynchronous, and non-blocking interface.**

-- **Offer the ability to customize the data structures and/or available functionality via compile-time configuration:**
+- **Offer an ability to customize the data structures and/or available functionality via compile-time configuration:**
   This makes it suitable for embedded systems (including bare-metal ones without heap).

 - **Allow easy implementation of client/server applications**: Use any favorite event loop framework (such as Qt or Boost.Asio) or RTOS.